 If you can not find anything in the company's operating agreement, amend it to reflect your desired change and have all the owners sign it as soon as possible.

-If there is no LLC operating agreement, then you will need to prepare a buy-sell agreement that outlines how the percentage of ownership can be amended.
+If there is no LLC operating agreement, you will need to prepare a buy-sell agreement outlining how the ownership percentage can be amended.

-Once the operating agreement is amended, you will need to notify the state of the change in the business ownership percentages.
-This can be done by filing a Certificate of Amendment with the secretary of state.
+Once the operating agreement is amended, you must notify the state of the change in the business ownership percentages.
+You’ll file a Certificate of Amendment with the secretary of state.

-If there are any other parties that need to be notified after you modify ownership percentages and the operating agreement, such as a small business loan lender, you will need to do that as well.
+After you modify ownership percentages and the operating agreement, you must notify other parties, such as a small business loan lender.

 It's important to note that changing ownership percentages of an LLC can have tax implications.

-If you are unsure of what those implications are, it's best to speak with a tax professional before making any changes.
+If you’re unsure of those implications, it's best to consult a tax professional before making any changes.